Free Yemeni Movement: The 1934 war and the shabāb

+Zubayri and Numan in Cairo

 Two of the movement's most prominent leaders were Muhammad Mahmud al-Zubayri, a poet of the al-Qadhi clan; and Ahmad Muhammad Numan, a Sunni Muslim from Yemen's southern highlands.
 Both had studied in Cairo, and were influenced by the Muslim Brotherhood there.
 Numan had been in Cairo since 1937, studying at Al-Azhar University, working with Arab nationalists and writing articles and pamphlets critical of Yemen's conservative imamate.
 His complaints included abuse of authority by local officials, lack of direct appeal for petition to the Imam, and oppressive taxation.
 Numan did not challenge the existence of the imamate itself, and in fact flattered the Crown Prince, Ahmad bin Yahya, whom he believed supported the idea of reform.

 Zubayri arrived in Cairo in March 1940 and immediately looked up Numan.
 Over the next year the two founded al-Katiba al-Ula ("The First Battalion"), a discussion group for Yemenis interested in reform.
 They also contributed articles to Cairo newspapers.
+Through Numan's acquaintance with Shakib Arslan and the Algerian Muslim Brother Fodil El Ouratilani, the Cairo group acquired a reputation in wider Arab reformist circles, and from this period on Numan was known as al-Ustādh ("the Professor").

+Zubayri's manifesto and the 1941–1942 trial

 Numan returned to Yemen in February 1941 and was given the office of inspector of primary schools for the Province of Taiz by Crown Prince Ahmad, who was governor at the time.
 Zubayri remained in Cairo where he continued the discussion group, which he renamed "Shabab al-Amr".
 He also wrote a manifesto designed to persuade Imam Yahya of the benefits of reform, by using Islamic arguments, entitled al-Barnamij al-Awwal min Baramij Shabab al-Amr bi'l-Ma'ruf wa 'l-Nahi 'an al-Mankur ("The First Programme of the Youths for Promoting the Good and Preventing the Bad").
 The manifesto, heavily influenced by the Muslim Brotherhood movement in Egypt, had four goals: (i) return to a pure spirit of Islam; (ii) expansion of education; (iii) economic reforms; and (iv) stronger ties with other Muslim states.

 The Imam was not persuaded, and instead was so enraged that he charged Zubayri with an "offense against Islam."
-A committee of ulama and other notables was set up to try Zubayri on this capital change, but they acquitted him.
+A committee of ulama and other notables was set up to try Zubayri on this capital charge, but they acquitted him.
 During the trial, supporters among the shabab in Sana'a distributed leaflets protesting the charges.
 The Imam responded by arresting a number of them.
 More protests followed, and more arrests.
 Most were released by April 1942, but Zubayri was not released until September 1942.